-View the Middlesbrough public transport guide for a list of bus routes and operators.
+Visit Connect Tees Valley for a list of routes and bus stop information (under Area Bus Maps).
 For timetables please visit the websites of individual operators.

-The bus station is also home to 11 shops and offices, with public toilets which include a Changing Place facility.
-It is open 364 days a year, closed only on Christmas Day.
+The bus station is also home to a number of shops and offices, with public toilets which include a Changing Place facility.
+It is open 364 days a year, closing only on Christmas Day.

 The safety of visitors is of the utmost importance, and the council's work in offering security and reassurance to visitors, and reducing crime and disorder in the bus station, has been recognised with the Safer Bus Station award.
 Middlesbrough bus station is the first in the north east to be given this award.